yemisprojects/eks-infra/README.md

 <h4>Resources deployed</h4>

-Below is a list of key resources deployed via Github Actions.
+Below is a list of key resources deployed via the pipeline.
 For a complete list of all resources, see the [doc for terraform](https://github.com/yemisprojects/eks-infra/tree/main/eks_infra/dev#readme) within this repo.

 1. Jenkins running on EC2 accessible via SSM
 2. EKS Cluster with 1 managed node group
 3. Admin user named (eksadmin1) to manage the cluster
 4. Karpenter cluster auto-scaler
-5. ArgoCD
+5. Argo CD
 6. Prometheus and Grafana
 7. AWS Application Load balancer Controller